for Veterans and the Public

 How long does it take to test positive?

 If a person exposed to hepatitis C becomes infected, virus particles (called HCV RNA) can be detected within 1-2 weeks.
-Liver function tests also will tend to rise during this timeframe.
+Liver function tests also tend to rise during this timeframe.
 Hepatitis C antibodies appear after RNA is detectable and can take 3-12 weeks to appear.

 Can test results be wrong?